TylerAtStarboard/Stream/README.md

-## What it's NOT
+## What Stream is not

-I don't enjoy creating UI entirely with code, so Stream is **not** a UI library.

-It doesn't include springs, tweens, component constructors, or any other UI-specific tooling.
+Stream is **not** a UI library.
+I don't enjoy creating UI entirely in code, so it doesn't include springs, tweens, component constructors, or any other UI-specific tooling.
 It does one thing — reactive state — and tries to provide a clean way to bind that state to Instances or anything else.
-If you need animation or a full UI framework, you won't find it here
+If you need animation or a full UI framework, pair Stream with whatever you already use for that.

-### Benchmarks

-I don't include benchmarks to all the other popular reactive state libraries on Roblox, because the goal of this library is not to compete with others
+I also don't intend to benchmark Stream against the libraries mentioned above — they serve different use cases with only some overlapping behavior.
+If someone wants to put one together, I'm happy to link it here.

 ## Quick Example